payola/Payola/README.md

 Every entity in this package extends the trait `Entity`, which provides Squeryl functionality.
 It could be compared to [Adapter](#http://en.wikipedia.org/wiki/Adapter_pattern) design pattern, where `Entity` from [`common`](#common) package is the Adaptee, `Entity` in this package is the Adapter, and Squeryl functionality is the Target.

-Data layer entities extend the represented domain layer entities (with two exceptions that will be explained later), which allows to treat data layer entities like domain layer entities.
+Data layer entities extend the represented domain layer entities (with two exceptions that will be explained later - in the picture above they are displayed with the discontinuous arrow), which allows to treat data layer entities like domain layer entities.
 There is no added business logic in data layer entities - their only purpose is to store/load domain layer entities into/from the database.
+In order to ensure the proper persistence, data entities had duplicated some protected fields on domain layer entities.

 In order to persist a domain layer entity, the entity must be converted to a data layer entity.
 The conversion is run by companion object (extending `EntityConverter`) of data layer entity.
 Every data layer entity has its own converter.
 When the conversion fails, a `DataException` is thrown.
 Since every data layer entity extends a domain layer entity, there is no need for reverse conversion.
 Data layer returns data layer entities, which can be handled as domain layer entities in higher application layers.